Carpet Binding: Turn carpet remnants

 machine applying fabric to the edge of a custom carpet cove base.
 Some

-businesses use these instead of traditional wood or rubber base moldings, the
+businesses use carpet cove bases instead of traditional wood or rubber base moldings, the

 scuffs or vacuum cleaner marks